ginschel/classis/README.md

 exit
 ```
 ## Dependencies
-classis should normally install out of the box when using the install.sh script.
-Nevertheless, the installer can get into troubles if Python and pip aren't installed on your computer.
+classis should normally install out of the box when using the install.sh script under an arch-based distro.
+Nevertheless, the installer can get into troubles if Python, venv (only on arch-based distros) and pip aren't installed on your computer.
 Other dependencies/Python-Modules that normally should be installed by the install script are:
  - python-dotenv
  - langchain